timnavigate/timnavigate.com/about.md

 permalink: /about/
 ---

-An Software Engineer focused on web-based software, apis and services.
+An Software Engineer focused on development of web-based software and services.

 <!--  ### More Information